usgs/earthquake-global_vs30/README.md

 In particular, the programs gdal_rasterize and gdal_translate are used herein.
 GDAL can be installed by most package managers, but they often have very old versions.
 The software can also be found at www.gdal.org.

++ **ImageMagick** must be installed in order to view the plots created to spot-check the grid creation (using the command "convert").
+This code is tested with version 7.0.8-7.
+Please make sure to follow the installation instructions to ensure your path points to the correct location.

 + If you have runtime problems with the C programs ("smooth", "insert_grd",